 Driving is a skill that requires 100% of your attention and concentration.
 When a driver is distracted, they may start weaving, speeding, and running red lights, even when facing poor weather conditions or dangerous road hazards.
 Not only do these drivers endanger themselves, they also put every other motor vehicle operator, bicyclist, and pedestrian in harm's way.

 A single moment of distraction can change your life forever.
-If you're injured in an accident caused by a distracted driver, contact the Montana car accident lawyers at Odegaard Miller Injury Lawyers.
+If you're injured in an accident caused by a distracted driver, contact the Montana car accident lawyers at Odegaard Injury Lawyers.
 Our trial-tested team has over 100+ years of legal experience and a comprehensive understanding of state and federal traffic laws.
 In the last three years, we've successfully recovered over $100 million on behalf of our clients.

-Contact Odegaard Miller Injury Lawyers at (406) 222-2222 or fill out our Case Evaluation contact form to schedule a free consultation.
+Contact Odegaard Injury Lawyers at (406) 222-2222 or fill out our Case Evaluation contact form to schedule a free consultation.
 Rely on our legal team to help you pursue the compensatory damages you deserve.

 Join our community and subscribe!
 Sign Up for Exclusive Legal Articles and Resources.